 - Edamame has all the hallmarks of a heart-healthy food: plant-based protein, soluble fiber and omega-3 fatty acids.

 Round out the meal well.
-Serve your meals on a bed of steamed brown rice or buckwheat noodles.
+Serve your meals on a bed of steamed brown rice, buckwheat or edamame noodles.
 Satisfy your sweet cravings with fresh fruit.

 As with other cuisines, when you prepare Asian food, make sure you’re getting a good balance of nutrients.
 Be aware of exactly what and how much you’re eating, and enjoy a heart-healthy feast.